 Vision Statement

-The B.S. in Allied Health and Healthcare Leadership (BSAH) provides adult learners the opportunity to complete an undergraduate degree in coursework for science-based administrative positions required of today’s health professionals.
-The BSAH concentration is taught in a blended format that is flexible and conducive for working professionals.
+The B.S. in Healthcare Administration (BSHA) provides adult learners the opportunity to complete an undergraduate degree in coursework for science-based administrative positions required of today’s health professionals.
+The BSHA concentration is taught in a blended format that is flexible and conducive for working professionals.
 It is our goal to supply regional healthcare employers with competently trained administrators.

 Undergraduate Curriculum